ishensarabia/linked-list/README.md

 # linked-list
-A linked list written in JS
+A linked list written in JavaScript